Jury convicts Red Bluff man of murder

-A Tehama County Superior Court jury convicted Ray Ray Cain of first degree murder.
+A Tehama County Superior Court jury has convicted Ray Ray Cain of first degree murder.

 The murder conviction included special circumstance that the murder was committed by means of torture.